CSUN-SeniorDesign/matabit-infrastructure/docs/how-to-deploy-post.md

 ## Easymode
 I've created a bash script to easily deploy new blog posts into production.
 I will also add documentation for the manual method.
 First in the matabit-blog repo.
 Allow the execution of the `deploy.sh` script by running `chmod +x deploy.sh`.
+Run the script with `./deploy.sh`.
 Now watch the magic as the blog post builds and deploys into production.
 Below are the contents of the bash script.

 To break it down:
   * Runs `hugo` locally to build pages in the public directory